Bus stop improvements

 - Extending bus stop concrete pads to accommodate the longer articulated buses.

-- Relocating some stops (within the City right-of-way) to an area where they can be better accommodated or relocating stops closer to a protected crossing (i.e. a signalized intersection or pedestrian crossing) to encourage customer safety.
+- Relocating some stops within the City ROW to an area where they can be better accommodated or relocating stops closer to a protected crossing (i.e. a signalized intersection or pedestrian crossing) to encourage customer safety.

 - Noise associated with construction.